Chapter 7: Adding a Backend Tool

 }

-Step 3: Implement the Tool Function
+Step 3: Implement the tool function

-A "Tool" in an MCP server is simply an async
+A "Tool" in an MCP server is simply an async function that receives a ToolRequest and returns a ToolResponse.
+Let's create a function for our greet tool.

 use rmcp::server::{ToolRequest, ToolResponse};